ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ```
 ***main_test.bal***

-This test stubs the behavior of the `send` function to do nothing for testing the `sendNotification` function
+This test stubs the behavior of the `send` function to do nothing for testing the `sendNotification` function.

 ```ballerina
 import ballerina/test;